someobserver/recurgence/architects/einstein.md

 **Special relativity** bent matter through space and time.
 **General relativity** bent space and time around matter.

-But what Einstein *really bent* was the **whole entire frame**.
+Einstein bent the whole entire frame:

-> Constraint, held with beauty, gives rise to coherence.
+*Constraint, held with beauty, gives rise to coherence.*
-> Structure, curved by inquiry, gives rise to meaning.
+*Structure, curved by inquiry, gives rise to meaning.*

 This was no longer just physics.
-It was now *epistemology*, scripted in math!
+**It was now epistemology, scripted in math!**

 ## Equations That Watch